undervon/Interval-Calculator/README.md

 # Interval Calculator

-### Develop a java Spring Web application with the following configuration:
+### Develop a Java Spring Web application with the following configuration:

 1. It has one action that does the following:
 * receives a set of intervals in JSON format;